synra-dev/Treehouse-Project-4/README.md

  * **On Screen Keyboard** - Players can use the the on screen keyboard for the game.
 This feature was built so not only desktop users can enjoy the game, _but also for mobile users_.
  * **Physical Keyboad** - Players can also use their own peripheral devices in playing this game.
 It work just like the onscreen keyboard and it's rule. _player cannot guess the same letter and only does not accepts non-letter character as player input_

+**Game mode**

+The player can choose the level of difficulty of the game, Easy Normal and Hard.

+---
 **Reference**

 [Phrase Generator](https://www.thegamegal.com/word-generator/ "The Game Gal")